 The Ricoh GR III is a fixed lens compact camera that was officially introduced in February 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Ricoh GR III has a Camera Elo of 2424.
+Is the Ricoh GR III a good camera?
+The GR III has a Camera Elo of 2428.
 This rating puts the GR III among the top 30 percent of all prime lens compact cameras.
 In terms of its sensor size category (APS cameras), the GR III also ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Ricoh GR III|

 |4 shutter flaps per second|